oriuminc/jenkins-inception/README.md

     run.
 It's sporadic, and reprovisioning should move past it.
   - LogMeIn Hamachi is known to cause issues with making `pear.php.net` unreachable, and so the environment won't build.
+  - Generally, both ruby and its gems should be compiled using the same version of Xcode.
+If you get odd errors, remove ruby and recompile.

 To Do
 -----